jence-john/chat-page/README.md

 ## **Live Demo**

 You can access the live demo of this Mail UI project here:
-(chat-page-ten.vercel.app)  Feel free to explore the messages, search functionality, and UI layout!
+(https://chat-page-ten.vercel.app/)  Feel free to explore the messages, search functionality, and UI layout!